 This is the next best thing to having them all over to my house for tea and scones.
 Be sure to scroll down to the end of the post to visit their sites and check out what they brought to the party.

 Here are a couple things to keep in mind when you make these.
 They are easy cheats.

 1. These taste great with mini chocolate chips if you don’t have currants.

 2. If you feel lazy and don’t want to form the dough into squares, feel free to drop the batter in small portions on the baking sheet.
 They bake up just fine that way.
 Though they are very cute in little squares.

 Just be sure to bake these.
 They are easy and delicious and a great addition to your holiday table.

-- 1/2 cup cold, salted butter, cut into small pieces
+- 1/2 cup butter cold, cut into small pieces

 - 2/3 cup dried black currants

 - Preheat the oven to 375.
 Line a large baking sheet with parchment paper or a silpat mat.

 - In the bowl of a food processor, fitted with a metal blade, combine the flour, sugar, baking powder, salt, and nutmeg.
 Add the butter, and pulse until coarse crumbs are formed.